-*- coding: utf-8 -*-

 from hwtLib.types.ctypes import uint32_t, int32_t, uint8_t, int8_t

-[docs]class Showcase0(Unit): """ Every HW component class has to be derived from :class:`hwt.synthesizer.unit.Unit` class .. hwt-autodoc:: """ # note that class doc string is also converted to generated HDL
+[docs] class Showcase0(HwModule): """ Every HW component class has to be derived from :class:`hwt.hwModule.HwModule` class .. hwt-autodoc:: """ # note that class doc string is also converted to generated HDL

 [docs] def __init__(self): # constructor can be overloaded but parent one has to be called super(Showcase0, self).__init__()